 Cannonball!
-Labor Day weekend is the last open weekend for many of our region's super outdoor swimming pools, including Seattle's scenic Colman Pool, Kirkland's Peter Kirk Pool, Henry Moses in Renton and Tacoma's Stewart Heights and Kandle pools.
-In fact, Tacoma's pools are open for free Labor Day swims on Monday.
-Sunday is the last day for a swim at this stunning and unique South Sound-area quarry pool.
-If water slides are your jam, Wild Waves is nearing the end of its season and it's the last weekend of the season at Birch Bay Waterslides north of Bellingham.
+Labor Day weekend is the last open weekend for many of our region’s super outdoor swimming pools, including Seattle’s scenic Colman Pool, Kirkland’s Peter Kirk Pool, Henry Moses in Renton, and Tacoma’s Stewart Heights and Kandle pools (closing dates may change so be sure to check individual pool schedules).

 6. Bremerton Blackberry Festival

-Berries are a staple of our Northwest summer and this local berry fest serves up all manner of delicious family fun on Bremerton's beautiful waterfront.
-In addition to tasting blackberry desserts (and wine for grown-ups), there's a kids' dash and family fun run, a chalk art competition, live music, comedy and magic at the kids' stage and the chance to ride the foot ferry over to Port Orchard.
+Berries are a staple of our Northwest summer, and the Bremerton Blackberry Festival serves up all manner of delicious family fun on Bremerton’s beautiful waterfront.
+In addition to tasting blackberry desserts (and wine for grown-ups), there’s live music, loads of fun family activities and the chance to ride the foot ferry over to Port Orchard.

 7. Free fun

-Spent all your vacation dough?
-Luckily there are free activities that let you have an adventure without spending a cent:
+Spent all your summer vacation dough?
+Luckily, there are free activities that let you have an adventure without spending a cent:

-Explore the Ballard Locks, one of our area's top-visited tourist attractions, while listening to the pleasant sounds of free outdoor concerts, the last few of this season.
+Explore the Ballard Locks, one of our area’s top-visited tourist attractions; it’s a banner year for salmon!
+Go see the humongous fish swimming through the fish ladder.
+Turn up on weekends to listen to the pleasant sounds of free outdoor concerts, the last few of this season.
 Musical acts play Saturday, Sunday and Monday at 2 p.m.
-Tip: It's a band of ukeleles on Saturday!
+Tip: Show up for a Van Morrison tribute band on Labor Day!

-Go on a guided search for wildlife living in a local, lakeside park.
+Go on a guided search for wildlife inhabiting a local lakeside park.
 You might spot shorebirds, turtles, beavers and more.
 No need to register, just pop in for this free monthly Sunday walk taking place Sept.
-1.
+3.